-At Dr. James Gallant Dentistry, our dentists perform numerous oral surgery procedures to treat dental issues and improve your oral health.
+At Dr. James Gallant Dentistry, our dentists perform numerous oral surgery procedures to help treat dental issues and restore your oral health.

 What is Oral Surgery?